A Survey on the Robustness of Feature Importance and Counterfactual Explanations: Robust Explanations

 In the context of feature importance methods,~\cite{Anders_arXiv_2020, Dombrowski_pr_2022} have proposed approaches to make gradient-based methods for DNNs significantly more robust.~\citet{Anders_arXiv_2020} took inspiration from the field of manifold learning and proposed to project explanations along tangential directions of the data manifold.~\citet{Dombrowski_pr_2022} proposed three ways to improve the robustness of DNN explanations - (1) by training DNNs with weight decay; (2) by training using smoothed activation functions; and (3) by adding a regulariser for model's curvature in the training process.
 Similarly,~\citet{Lakkaraju_icml_2020} proposed the RObust Posthoc Explanations (ROPE) framework that generates explanations robust to changes in individual input (adversarial robustness) and changes in data distribution (distributional roustness).
 The authors demonstrate that without compromising on local fidelity the explanations generated by ROPE are more robust than LIME and SHAP.

-Ensuring robustness in counterfactual explanations is an interesting and challenging problem space.
-As we mentioned before, changes to the model could happen due to a variety of reasons.
-When the data is unaltered but the model changes due to retraining, counterfactuals that lie on the data manifold are more likely to remain valid.
+Robustness of counterfactual explanations is an interesting and challenging problem space.
+In \cite{dominguez2022adversarial}, the authors examine the problem of finding counterfactuals that are robust to small perturbations to the input under a causal model, and propose techniques to incorporate robustness during the counterfactual search.
+Ensuring robustness of counterfactuals under model changes is also another interesting direction.
+When the data is unaltered but the model changes due to retraining, counterfactuals that lie on the data manifold are more likely to remain valid than those that lie outside the manifold.
 Existing literature proposes several techniques to generate counterfactuals that lie on the data manifold (e.g.~\cite{konig2021causal,poyiadzi2020face,pawelczyk2020learning} among others).
 For a detailed survey of such techniques that find counterfactuals on the data manifold, we refer the reader to \cite{verma2020counterfactual} and the references therein.

-When the underlying data distribution also changes, the problem becomes more challenging, and is largely unexplored with the notable exception of \cite{upadhyay2021towards}.
+When the underlying data distribution also changes, the problem becomes more challenging, and is largely unexplored with the notable exception of some recent works \cite{upadhyay2021towards,black_consistent_2021,dutta2022robust}.
 In \cite{upadhyay2021towards}, the authors proposes an algorithm called ROAR that finds counterfactuals for models that would also remain valid if the model changes in the parameter space within certain bounds.
+To achieve this, \cite{upadhyay2021towards} uses a joint maximization-minimization-based approach during the search for counterfactuals for robustness.
+At each step of the iteration, the worst-case perturbation to the model is obtained (maximization), and then, an attempt is made to find counterfactuals for this model (minimization).
+In \cite{black_consistent_2021}, an alternate two-step technique is proposed for finding robust counterfactuals for deep neural networks that can be applied on top of existing techniques of counterfactual generation.
+After a counterfactual is found using an existing technique, \cite{black_consistent_2021} searches in its neighborhood for a more robust counterfactual using a stability criterion (that is defined for differentiable models).
+Both \cite{upadhyay2021towards} and \cite{black_consistent_2021} are able to find counterfactuals that are quite robust to model changes with some increase in the distance to the original point ($L_1$ or $L_2$ cost).

+Tree-based models often pose additional challenges in counterfactual generation due to their non-differentiable nature.
+In \cite{dutta2022robust}, a model-agnostic criterion for stability is introduced that attempts to quantify how robust a counterfactual is going to be to model changes under retraining, and comes with some desirable theoretical properties.
+Given a counterfactual, the stability criterion considers the model outputs for a bunch of points around it (Gaussian distributed): it promotes counterfactuals with high mean output value, and penalizes high variability in the output value.
+The proposed strategy RobX~\cite{dutta2022robust} works with any counterfactual generation method (base method) and searches for robust counterfactuals by iteratively refining the counterfactual generated by the base method using the proposed metric Counterfactual Stability.
+The generated counterfactuals are not only robust, but also lie on the data manifold (in terms of the metric Local Outlier Factor) with some increase in the distance to the original point ($L_1$ or $L_2$ cost).